cogrodny/hello-java-maven/README.md

     $ sbt jacoco

-You will then see the coverage report on the console.
+If the tests pass, you will then see the coverage report on the console.
 In addition, you can view a formatted HTML version of report in a web browser.

+If the tests don't pass, however, you should force the generation of the test coverage report:

+    $ sbt jacocoReport

 In Gitpod, navigate to and open

-    target/scala-2.13/jacoco/report/html/index.html
+    target/scala-2.12/jacoco/report/html/index.html

 then press the "show preview" button in the top right corner.

 On macOS:

-    $ open target/scala-2.13/jacoco/report/html/index.html
+    $ open target/scala-2.12/jacoco/report/html/index.html

 On Linux:

-    $ xdg-open target/scala-2.13/jacoco/report/html/index.html
+    $ xdg-open target/scala-2.12/jacoco/report/html/index.html

 On Windows: please let me know if you know how to do this from the WSL command line.
 Otherwise you can open the index file in your web browser.